 Coffee is available in different brews, beans, and types.
 Some you are familiar with, and others you probably won’t taste in your lifetime.
 This guide presents you the most consumed types of coffee from all over the world

 Black coffee is a combination of water and coffee without milk.
 Typical additive flavors are honey, cream, and milk.
 These additives change the color, taste, and aroma of coffee.
 This coffee can be served in various ways, even if it seems easy to prepare.
 There are several notable types of black coffee.

 This Italian cup of coffee is made by forcing steam through grounded beans.
 It results in thick coffee with a creamy foam at the top.
 It has a high percentage of caffeine per unit volume because of its thickness.
 Americano and other drinks use it as a base.
-Learn to make espresso without a machine here.

 This Italian drink is a regular espresso but with half the amount of water.
 It gives rise to a strong shot of espresso with quite a different taste.